 Monthly prepaid data plans for mobile hotspots:

-Note: Unused data does not roll overuse it or lose it at the end of 30 days.
+Note: Unused data does not roll over.
+You must use it within the 30-day cycle.

 Wireless phone plans that include hotspot data:

-AT&T Unlimited Elite: 30GB/mo. hotspot data per line
+AT&T Unlimited Elite: 30GB/month of hotspot data per line

-AT&T Unlimited Extra: 15GB/mo. hotspot data per line
+AT&T Unlimited Extra: 15GB/month of hotspot data per line

 Are we happy paying subscriptions?